meirdev/color-thief/README.md

 # Color Thief

 Extract a color palette from an image.
+Inspired by <https://github.com/fengsp/color-thief-py>

 ## Usage